platformatic/platformatic/docs/guides/prisma.md

 Running migrations should now work smoothly and the path will be resolved correctly.

-### Foreign keys and table names naming conventions
+### Foreign keys, field, and table names naming conventions

 Foreign key names should use underscores, e.g. `author_id`, for Platformatic DB to correctly map relations.
+You can use the `@map("")` attribute to define the names of your foreign keys and field names to be defined in the database.

 Table names should be mapped to use the naming convention expected by Platformatic DB e.g. `@@map("recipes")` (the Prisma convention is Recipe, which corresponds with the model name).